 Rufous Hummingbirds hover at flowers to sip nectar or fly from one to another in fast, straight lines.
 When not feeding they perch nearby, then launch themselves after any other hummingbirds that appear.
 All ages and both sexes are aggressive, even during brief 1-2 week stopovers in the course of migration, at which times they may chase off resident Broad-tailed, Broad-billed, Violet-crowned, and Black-chinned hummingbirds.
 Males may chase off females from feeders even during the breeding season.
 You may see Rufous Hummingbirds picking insects out of the air, out of spider webs, or from leaves or bark.
 When agitated, they fan their tails and chip, and males flash their iridescent throat patches.
 Males perform a steep oval or J-shaped courtship flight when a female enters their breeding territory.
 If the female perches, the male may switch to low, horizontal figure-8s.

 Rufous Hummingbird populations declined across their range by almost 2% per year between 1966 and 2014, resulting in a cumulative decline of 62%, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 11 million with 100% spending some part of the year in Mexico, 52% in the U.S., and 48% breeding in Canada.
-This U.S.-Canada Stewardship species is listed as a Common Bird in Steep Decline.
-They rate a 13 out of 20 on the Continental Concern Score.
+The species rates a 13 out of 20 on the Continental Concern Score.
 Rufous Hummingbird is a U.S.-Canada Stewardship species and is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.

 - Healy, Susan and William A. Calder.
 2006.
 Rufous Hummingbird (Selasphorus rufus).
 In The Birds of North America, No. 53 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.